ibexa/documentation-developer/docs/api/rest_api/rest_api_authentication.md

 Example:

 A rich JavaScript/web application is using `navigator.registerProtocolHandler()` to register "web+ez:" links to go against REST API.
-It uses a session-based authentication, and it is in widespread use across the net, or/and it is used by everyone within a company.
+It uses a session-based authentication, and it's in widespread use across the net, or/and it's used by everyone within a company.
 A person with minimal insight into this application and the company can easily send out the following link to all employees in that company in email:
 `<a href="web+ez:DELETE /content/locations/1/2">latest reports</a>`.